-Cunningham’s basketball resume as a player is also remarkably impressive.
-He was a four-year starter at Andrean High School where he was the Region’s “player of the Year” as a junior and senior, a first team All-State selection and honorable mention All-America selection as well as earning the distinction as one of the nation’s top 100 players.
-He took his talents across the country to Oregon State University, where he was a starter as a true freshman at point guard, earning freshman All-America honors.
-Cunningham had 28 points against Texas and 26 vs. Nebraska as a freshman, when he scored in double figures in 22 games.
-Following his freshman season, he transferred back to his home state of Indiana, joining Coach Gene Keady’s Purdue Boilermakers.
+Dr. Cunningham’s basketball resume as a player is also remarkably impressive.
+After winning back-to-back high school player of the year awards in Northwest Indiana and earning first team Indiana All-State recognition, he went to Oregon State University, where he was the starting point guard as a true freshman, earning freshman All-America honors and breaking Gary Payton’s freshman scoring record for Oregon State.
+Following his freshman season, Dr. Cunningham transferred back to his home state of Indiana, joining Coach Gene Keady’s Purdue Boilermakers.
 He became a three-year starter and led Purdue to a pair of “Sweet 16” appearances and one spot in the “Elite Eight.”
-In his three seasons, Cunningham scored nearly 1,000 points, handed out near 400 assists and had 163 rebounds.
-He was also one of only three two-time Academic All-America selections in the history of Purdue, with the late legendary Coach John Wooden being one of the others.
+In his three seasons, Dr. Cunningham scored nearly 1,000 points, handed out near 400 assists and had 163 rebounds.
+Upon finishing at Purdue, he was also one of only three two-time Academic All-America selections in the history of the university, with the late legendary Coach John Wooden being one of the others.

-Dr. Cunningham he is also the author of three books – American Hoops, Underbelly Hoops – Adventures in the CBA and Before the Curse, a collection of vintage stories about the Chicago Cubs during their glory years.
+Dr. Cunningham is the author of three books: American Hoops, Underbelly Hoops, and Before the Curse, a collection of vintage stories about the Chicago Cubs during their glory years.

-Cunningham and his wife, Christy, a former volleyball standout at Purdue, have four children – daughters Caroline (8), Catie Joy (3) and sons Case (6) and Indiana (11 months).
+Dr. Cunningham and his wife, Christy, a former volleyball standout at Purdue, have four children – daughters Caroline (8) and Catie Joy (3), and sons Case (6) and Indiana (1).

 Dan is heading into his first season as a member of head coach Carson Cunningham's staff.
 An alumnus of the storied Carroll College Men's Basketball program, Dan brings valuable knowledge and experience to the sidelines.
 In addition to competing for the Saints from 2008-2012, Dan served for two seasons (2011, 2013) as an assistant coach for Carroll Hall of Famer Guy Almquist at Helena Capital High School, where he helped lead the Bruins to a runner-up finish at the state tournament in 2013.